42nenuser/Face-Verification-Model-from-scratch/README.md

 ## How it Works

 1. **Data Loading and Preparation:**
-   - The content of the Wikipedia page about Ohiya is loaded using `WebBaseLoader` from `langchain_community`.
+   - The content of the Wikipedia page about Morocco is loaded using `WebBaseLoader` from `langchain_community`.
    - The loaded content is split into smaller chunks using `RecursiveCharacterTextSplitter` from `langchain`.
    - Embeddings are generated for each chunk using `OllamaEmbeddings` from `langchain_community`, and these embeddings are stored in a `Chroma` vector database for efficient searching.